stravandroid/MATH/stage m2r 2019.md

-![Orientable and non orientable surfaces](https://github.com/macbuse/MATH/blob/master/4surfaces.png)
+![Orientable and non orientable surfaces](https://github.com/macbuse/MATH/blob/master/4surfaces.png) The Figre show the one holed torus, one holed Klein bottle, two holed projective plane and the three holed sphere.

 In a [recent manuscript](https://arxiv.org/abs/1706.08798) Gendulphe hakes some calculations and proposes an explanation as to why there can be no